AccessibleAI/cnvrg-operator/docs/deployments/openshift.md

 > thanos-querier                15m
 > thanos-sidecar                15m
 > ```
+>
+> need to check if the name changed or do we need to add manifest manually.

 While `prometheus-node-exporter`, `kube-state-metrics` and `kubelet` ServiceMonitors are deployed by default with OCP Monitoring stack,